MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-best-price-calculations.md

 :::image type="content" source="../media/best-pricing-sales-lines.png" alt-text="Image that shows an example of an extended Price List page.":::

-Let's look at some sample extensions that will implement this for us.
+Let's look at some sample extensions that will implement this logic for us.

 The first table extension adds a new field named Attach to Line No. to the Sales Line table and recalculates pricing when we make a change.
 This field will let us create the combinations that determine our discounts.
 It also copies the GetPriceCalculationHandler() function from the Sales Line table.